Alt-Chaitanya/Alt-Chaitanya/README.md

 - Currently learning Python and C++ as a Second Year Engineering Student specializing in Artificial intelligence and data science.

-- ☮️ And looking forward to collaborate by doing some awesome team projects.
+- ☮️ And looking forward to collaborate by doing some awesome team projects..

 - 📫 How to reach me